jikuma/contanierised-service-in-cluster/README.md

 # contanierised-service-in-cluster
-WIP: Sample containerised service and steps to deploy in kubernetes server
+WIP: Sample containerised service and steps to deploy in kubernetes server.

 dockerimage: steps to create an containerised sample servie using flask